 If you are working with coauthors from other institutions, please tell us about any applications they have made to obtain partial funding for the project.

-1) A title and clear 150-word description of the project that we can share with our corporate partners and other donors.
+1) A title and clear 150-word description of the project that we may share with our corporate partners and other donors.

 2) A 1 to 3 page description of the project that the Stigler Center can use to evaluate the proposal.